sad-pixel/wtfhttpd/README.md

 It uses file-based routing to map HTTP requests directly to .sql files, executes them against a SQLite database, and renders the results as either JSON or HTML via templates.

+In other words, it treats HTTP communication as a database transaction: you read the state of the world from a set of input tables and write your intended changes to an output table.

 ## File Based Routing

 Routes are determined by the filesystem layout within the webroot directory.